Azure/playwright-workspaces/how-to-try-playwright-workspaces-free.md

 When you exceed any of the limits of the free trial, your workspace is automatically converted to the pay-as-you-go billing model.

-All test runs, test results, and other artifacts linked to your workspace remain available.
+All test runs linked to your workspace remain available.

 ## Next step